NirantK/wip/markdown/migration_guide.md

 )
 ```

-When migrating from Pinecone to Qdrant, the data transfer process will involve exporting data from Pinecone and importing that data into Qdrant.
+The migration from Pinecone to Qdrant involves a two-step process of exporting data from Pinecone and subsequently importing that data into Qdrant.

 ### Navigating Pinecone Export Restrictions